didier-i/didier-i/README.md

 ### Hi there 👋

 I’m Didier Iradukunda.
 A 2022 graduate from Carnegie Mellon University, Msc.
 Electrical & Computer Engineering.
-I majored in Applied Machine Learning and have interests in Deep Learning and Computer Vision Applications.
+I majored Data Science & Analytics.

-Previously worked as a Teaching Assistant at Carnegie Mellon University Africa.
+Previously worked as a Data Analyst at Rwanda Biomedical Center and as a Teaching Assistant at Carnegie Mellon University Africa.
 I have practical experience in Data exploration; Visualization, Big Data, Building Machine Learning Models and Deriving Actionable Insights from the Data.
 Also have over two years of experience in Telecommunication and Energy Systems.

 Broadly, I aspire to leverage data and assist in improving people’s lives through the increased access to sustainable and modern solutions.